 The main campus of "10 Yen Pagoda".

-The main campus of the "10 Yen Pagoda".
+The main grounds of the “10 Yen Pagoda”.

 The main hall of the temple, inside is a golden Buddha statue looking out.